CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/apps/history-service/README.md

 go run main.go
 ```

-To view more details on the RabbitMQ queue, we can go to `localhost:15672`.
+To view more details on the RabbitMQ queue, we can go to `localhost:15672`, and login using `guest` as the username and password.